Leave of absence in term time and fixed penalty notices update

-As restrictions begin to lift, some families may be looking to take holidays.
-As usual, parents should plan their holidays around school breaks and not take their children out of school on holiday during term time.
+Parents should plan their holidays around school breaks and not take their children out of school on holiday during term time.
 Where a parent wishes to take their child out of school for whatever reason, the onus is on them to apply for a leave of absence and demonstrate why they believe the circumstances are exceptional.
-Schools make decisions on granting leave of absence, but will not normally do so for a holiday
+Schools make decisions on granting leave of absence only for an exceptional circumstance.

 The Governors and Headteacher set policy on term time absences, and it should be described within the general Attendance Policy.
 Remember regular attendance is that in accordance with the rules prescribed by the school.
 The School’s Attendance Policy documentation must warn of the possibility of a penalty if the school use the penalty sanction for such leave.
 Please ensure that you have notified/notify your parents via your communications and website that:

-- Suspensions to Fixed Penalty Notices has ended
+- Covid suspensions to Fixed Penalty Notices has ended

-- Temporary Attendance Policy no longer applies; usual processes are restored
+- Covid Temporary Attendance Policy no longer applies; usual processes are restored

 - Fines or other legal action will be considered for unauthorised absence

-- Attendance has been mandatory since 8 March 2021
+- Post covid attendance has been mandatory since 8 March 2021

 Schools must have a process of application for leave.
 Each case must be considered individually and must meet the school’s criteria as an ‘exceptional’ circumstance.